k-sophia/CTF/Target_Cyber_Defense/Tier1/D12_Final_Boss.md

   <img src="./images/D12_15.png" alt="tunnel.service" width="700"/>
 </p>

-To decrypt the cipher test, the `HOSTNAME` and the `MATCHTYPE` is needed.
+To decrypt the cipher text, the `HOSTNAME` and the `MACHTYPE` are needed.
 From previous investigation on the network, the hostname can be found with the command:
 ```Bash
 sudo cat /mnt/root/etc/hostname
 ```